Gao Gong: Biography

 The following year, Xu was forced to resign and Gao, with the assistance of his long-time ally Zhang Juzheng returned to the position of grand secretary in early 1570.
 This was a highly unusual move, as he also took on the role of minister of personnel.
 Upon his return, Gao removed his critics from their positions and, with the support of Zhang's close relationship with the imperial eunuchs, gained control over the entire administration.
 Together, they were able to restore state finances and strengthen regional administration by appointing capable officials.
 Additionally, Gao successfully negotiated peace with the Mongol Altan Khan, effectively ending decades of warfare on the northern border of the Ming dynasty.
 He tackled state issues on a case-by-case basis, without implementing a general reorganization of the administration.
 The History of Ming, the official history of the dynasty, described his governing style as "I gave Yin Chengmao one million taels of silver; he might have pocketed a half of it, but he got the job done".

 In 1571, Gao ousted Senior Grand Secretary Li Chunfang, who was previously an ally of Xu, and took his position.
-In 1572, he had a falling out with Zhang (Note: Gao Gong's agent gathered evidence of the wrongdoings of Xu Jie's family, including usury and the fraudulent seizure of small estates.
+He also fell out with Zhang.
+(Note: Gao Gong's agent gathered evidence of the wrongdoings of Xu Jie's family, including usury and the fraudulent seizure of small estates.
 Consequently, Xu's sons were facing the death penalty.
 However, Zhang Juzheng intervened and negotiated a lighter punishment with Gao.
-Gao lost trust in Zhang when rumors spread that Zhang had accepted a bribe of 30,000 liang (1,119 kg) of silver from Xu.) and also clashed with the eunuchs of the imperial palace.
-As a result, he was forced to resign after the death of the Longqing Emperor in 1572.
-He spent the rest of his life in his hometown, where he focused on writing his memoirs, the Bingta yiyan.
+Gao lost trust in Zhang when rumors spread that Zhang had accepted a bribe of 30,000 liang (1,119 kg) of silver from Xu.)
+In July 1572, the Longqing Emperor died and was succeeded by his young son, the Wanli Emperor.
+The eunuch Feng Bao, head of the Directorate of Ceremonial and an enemy of Gao but close to Zhang, worked with Zhang to depose Gao.
+The pretext for this action was Gao Gong's alleged disrespectful remark toward the young emperor.
+(Note: When Gao received a message from the young emperor delivered by a eunuch, he reacted: "How can a boy of ten sui manage all the affairs under heaven?".
+This remark led to accusations that he was obstructing the sovereign from exercising his authority and intimidating the imperial family.)
+Gao was dismissed on 25 July 1572, and Zhang succeeded him as senior grand secretary on 4 August.

+Gao was forced to return to his hometown and was placed under surveillance by local authorities for the rest of his life.
 He died in 1578.